sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 The constructor `HibernateUtil()` makes the "magic" happen:

-1. Get the current thread, its context classloader (which will be an OSGi classloader), and DXP's classloader.
+1. Get the current thread, its context classloader (which is an OSGi classloader), and @product@'s classloader.

         Thread thread = Thread.currentThread();
         ClassLoader threadClassLoader = thread.getContextClassLoader();
         ClassLoader portalClassLoader = PortalClassLoaderUtil.getClassLoader();

-2. Create a new classloader that is the child of the portal classloader and is able to access classes and configurations from the OSGi classloader created for our OSgi bundle. `AggregateClassLoader` allows us to do this without a lot of boilerplate code.
+2. Create a new classloader that is the child of the Portal classloader and is able to access classes and configurations from the OSGi classloader created for our OSGi bundle. `AggregateClassLoader` allows us to do this without a lot of boilerplate code.

         ClassLoader hibernateClassLoader =